-Experiment set 2: Inactivation of the Different Mechanoreceptors.
-The experimental paradigm is similar to Specific Aim Set 2, except we will have the two mice lines mate with RosaAi39/Ai39 line to enable the inactivation of the specific mechanoreceptors.
-Once the mice reach high performance (see above), we will examine whether transient inactivation of the different mechanoreceptors alters animals’ acuity in object gratings, location and distance and whether behavioral strategies and whisker kinematics are modified by the separate channels and their temporal constraints.
+Sub-Aim 3.2: Explore the Effects of Inactivating Different Mechanoreceptors.
+The experimental paradigm used for this Sub-Aim will be similar to that used for Specific Aim 2, except that we will utilize two mouse lines crossed with the RosaAi39/Ai39 line to enable the inactivation of the specific mechanoreceptors.
+Once the mice reach high performance (see above), we will examine whether transient inactivation of these different mechanoreceptors alters animals’ acuity in object gratings, location, and distance.
+We will further assess whether behavioral strategies and whisker kinematics are modified by the separate channels and their temporal constraints.

-Experiment set 3: Illusory Surfaces.
-The experimental paradigm is similar to Specific Aim Set 2, except we will have the two mice lines mate with RosaAi32/Ai32 line to enable the activation of the specific mechanoreceptors.
-Using optical activation, we can create patterns of illusory surfaces (taken from whisker movements across the different gratings in experiment set 1) that corresponds to Smooth and Rough gratings at different locations and distances and determine whether their activation is sufficient or necessary for grating discrimination and whether the whisking phase and stimulus intensity influence it.
+Sub-Aim 3.3: Illusory Surfaces.
+The experimental paradigm used for this Sub-Aim will be similar to that used for Specific Aim 2, except that we will utilize two mouse lines crossed with RosaAi32/Ai32 mice to enable the activation of the specific mechanoreceptors.
+Using optical activation, we can create patterns of illusory surfaces based on the surfaces used in Sub-Aim 3.1 corresponding to Smooth and Rough gratings at different locations and distances.
+We can then determine whether their activation is sufficient or necessary for grating discrimination and whether the whisking phase and stimulus intensity influence these findings.
 Alternatively, during smooth-rough discrimination experiments, we will introduce laser pulses, which will activate the receptors and interfere with the patterns sensed by the animal.

 Preliminary Results: